jags111/elimination-nodes/README.md

 - If it's the first iteration, it uses the `start_image`
 - Allows for automated loopback

+### *NODE* — Save Parallax Object Layers

+- Only segments and saves object layers if first iteration of project
+- Determines lowest layer breakpoint threshold
+- Packages all data into config object, which is passed to *Create Parallax Video* node

 ### *NODE* — Layer Shifter for Parallax Outpainting

 ![layer-shifter-for-parallax-outpainting-demo_pic](wiki/wiki-pics/node-demos/layer_shifter_for_parallax_outpainting-demo_pic.png)